ericouyang/django-blog-workshop/README.md

 In this short workshop, we'll be using [Django](https://www.djangoproject.com), an open-source web framework written in Python, to develop a simple blogging platform.

+Note that below `$` denotes what should be entered into the command prompt.
+Enter what follows it into the macOS Terminal or Windows Command Prompt.

 ## Installation

 ### macOS